mindis/multimap/doc/index.md

 <br>

 Multimap is a fast 1:n key-value store that provides a mapping from keys to lists of values.
-Think of it as the <a href="https://en.wikipedia.org/wiki/Multimap" target="_blank">multimap data structure</a> available in most programming languages, but with external persistent storage.
-Multimap is optimized for large numbers of n and works perfectly as a building block for retrieval systems that make use of <a href="https://en.wikipedia.org/wiki/Inverted_index" target="_blank">inverted indexing</a>.
+It's about the same <a href="https://en.wikipedia.org/wiki/Multimap" target="_blank">data structure</a> you might know from your first computer science class, but beyond that it does the external persistent storage.
+Because Multimap is optimized for large numbers of n, it works perfectly as a building block for retrieval systems that make use of <a href="https://en.wikipedia.org/wiki/Inverted_index" target="_blank">inverted indexing</a>.

 <div class="row">
   <div class="col-md-6">